 HEDIS is a widely used measurement tool of clinical performance measures for healthcare, developed and maintained by the National Committee for Quality Assurance (NCQA).
 It measures almost 100 data points across these six disciplines: Effectiveness of Care, Access/Availability of Care, Experience of Care, Utilization and Risk Adjusted Utilization, Health Plan Descriptive Information, Measures Collected Using Electronic Clinical Systems.

 The Healthcare Information and Management Systems Society.
 A non-profit organization that advocates for the advancement of Healthcare IT.
 They publish articles, hold trade conferences, and oversee several Health IT certifications. himss.org

 The Health Insurance Portability and Accountability Act of 1996 provides oversight of how patient data is exchanged and protected.
+Examples of HIPAA violations are the inappropriate viewing or sharing of patient information by healthcare workers, and unsafe handling of printed or electronic health information.
 It also provides some insurance protection for people who change or lose jobs.

 HL7 (Health Level Seven)

-Health Level Seven is a messaging standard to govern the formatting, transmission, and display of clinical data in healthcare.
+Health Level Seven is a messaging standard that governs the formatting, transmission, and display of clinical data in healthcare.
 Competing and complementary systems use the same standard to share clinical data using HL7.

 HPI – History of Present Illness